 Growth & development is still at the top of employees' wish lists

-We've talked about the importance of growing your people many times before on the Lighthouse blog, and Gallup's State of the American Workplace only adds to this overwhelming pile of evidence:
+We've talked about the importance of growing your employees many times before on the Lighthouse blog, and Gallup's State of the American Workplace reports only add to this overwhelming pile of evidence:

 1) "68% of employees believe they are overqualified for their current job"

-This is likely an artifact of the Great Recession, where people often took jobs they were overqualified for, because they really needed a job.
+From the 2017 State of the American Workplace report, this is likely an artifact from the Great Recession, where people often took jobs they were overqualified for, because they really needed a job.
 However, it's also a case of people being in the same job for too long.

 When you have the same job and responsibilities for too long, it's easy to grow bored, and feel overqualified.
-All to often, this happens on teams where managers take their team for granted, and don't realize just how long some people have been doing exactly the same thing.
+All too often, this happens on teams where managers take their team for granted and don't realize just how long some people have been doing exactly the same thing.